Osteoporosis: Prevention, Diagnosis, and Treatment

 When you look at the common risk factors for osteoporosis, you should be able to tell what you might be able to do to prevent it.
 Risk factors are changes to hormone levels, inadequate calcium and vitamin D intake or absorption, excessive alcohol, lack of weight bearing exercise and your family history.
 So to prevent osteoporosis you need to address all of the contributing elements that can cause it.
 This might involve a consultation with your GP to ensure your hormone and vitamin D levels are optimal and that your gut is healthy to absorb nutrients.
 Nutrients that are good for preventing it and strengthening your bones are vitamin D and calcium.
 These are found in milk and dairy, but also in many fruits and vegetables.
 Reducing your alcohol intake is important.
 You should also be getting an adequate amount of exercise on a regular basis and this includes weight training!
 Heavier resistance weights are recommended at least twice a week, as well as 30 mins of daily activity such as walking.

 Your doctor can start treating osteoporosis during the early stages by addressing your hormone levels, diet and in some circumstances medication.
 You may also need to be careful about falls and watch out for your physical activity if you are diagnosed with this condition.
+If you have osteoporosis you might like this podcast here

 Interested in improving your health with exercises yet not sure where to start?
 Are you intimidated by gyms and not sure what strength work is suitable for your body?
-Contact us by calling 07 5448 3369 or simply book an appointment with our physiotherapy team online.
-Read more here about healthy exercise options for you!

 At Synergy physio we pride ourselves in being experts in the management of women of all ages and stages!
 Because of this we can help with exercise for bone density.
 Whether you would like to participate in weekly classes or get a safe and individually prescribed exercise regime to do at home or at the gym, we can help you!!
 You can also read more about our classes here!